felipecrs/semantic-release-vsce/README.md

 ### `publish`

-Whether to publish or not the extension to Visual Studio Marketplace.
-This controls if `vsce publish` gets called or not.
+Whether to publish or not the extension to Visual Studio Marketplace or OpenVSX (if the `OVSX_PAT` environment variable is present).
+This controls if `vsce publish` or `ovsx publish` (if the `OVSX_PAT` environment variable is present) gets called or not.

 | Value            | Description                                                    |
 | ---------------- | -------------------------------------------------------------- |